TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 1 - Design Considerations/3.1.2-the-art-of-dashboard/_index.md

 - Why (outcome) do they need the dashboard?
 - Also list down outcomes from the dashboard usage.
 What is the usefulness of using the dashboard and what goals or outcomes the user is likely to achieve.

 Once we get this information we can better design dashboards based on the needs of the users.
 One way could be to plot it on a grid to understand the impact better.
-Let’s start with a grid like this one.
+Let's start with a grid like this one.

 Now if take the example of Who from different roles/personas